Sinan81/shut-up-and-calculate/docs/ddw.md

 ![](/images/tetra/tetra_single_band_ddw_energy_band_cuts.png)

+It would be instructive, to replot this figure for symettry points of AF reduced Brilloin Zone.

 Accordingly, the Fermi surface is modified by DDW in a way similar to the pseudogap phase, where the above mentioned gap extends to certain regions along AF RBZ resulting in electron and hole pockets.
 ![](/images/tetra/tetra_single_band_ddw_fermi_surface.png)